nus-cs2103-AY2021S2/tp/docs/DeveloperGuide.md

 Step 4. `Editbookingcommand#execute` checks if the residence and booking exists and if the edited end date is valid.

 Step 5.
-The method then calls `BookingList#setBooking` to set the edited booking before calling `model#setResidence` to set the edited residence.
+The method then calls `BookingList#setBooking` to set the edited booking before calling `Model#setResidence` to set the edited residence.
 Finally, it calls `Model#updateFilteredResidenceList(Predicate<Residence> predicate)`, causing an ordered list of `Residence`s to be displayed.

 ### \[Proposed\] Undo/redo feature